Anshu-Gondi/Money-Tracker-app-full-stack-project/README.md

-Your `Money Tracker App` project is well-structured and seems to be a robust full-stack application.
+`Money Tracker App` project is well-structured and seems to be a robust full-stack application.
 Here's a quick summary of my implementation:

 ---